ivanvs/remoteok-job-scraper/README.md

 ## How to use

-In order to use RemoteOK Job Scraper you don't really need to provide any input.
-In that case you will get 50 results without any filtering.
+In order to use RemoteOK Job Scraper you need to go to web site and do approriate search you want to scrape.
+When you are satisfied with search copy URL from browser and put it in `searchUrls` field.
+With that set you can start scraping your search with the actor.

-In order to scrape jobs by tag and to get more results you can provide input values for `tag` and `maxNumberOfListings`.

 ### Example